 Advantages:

-• Efficient virtual DOM enables faster rendering and better performance
+• Efficient virtual DOM and React Compiler enable faster rendering and better performance

 • Large community and extensive third-party library support